Easing Depression

 A Better Approach to Depression

-It's essential to get enough sleep, exercise regularly, take supplements, and eat a well-balanced diet.
-These lifestyle management changes will help you have the inner strength to begin changing your thought patterns.
-It will be impossible to change your thoughts or address avoidance behaviors without making behavior changes.
-The depression will remain.
-Again, sense-based activities can be of help in increasing confidence and esteem.
-A personal sense of accomplishment and peace of mind can be derived from engaging all the senses: sight, sound, smell, taste, touch, and spirit.
+It's essential to get enough sleep, exercise regularly, take supplements, and eat a well-balanced diet (see Foods for Peace of Mind).
+Sense-based activities can help increase confidence and esteem.
+A personal sense of accomplishment and peace of mind can be derived from engaging all of your senses: sight, sound, smell, taste, touch, and spirit.

 - Tryptophan or 5HTP